calvinbushor/node-heroku-objectives/Objective 1 - Hello World/README.md

 * A README.md file describing your application.

 **Install Dependencies:**
-The app that we are writing has dependencies on two external modules, express and ejs.
+* The app that we are writing has dependencies on two external modules, express and ejs.
-There are two ways that we can go about installing these dependencies in this node application
+* To install these dependencies, we can choose one of two methods.

 Method 1:
-* In the package.json file, find the 'dependencies' section, and add the modules that your app uses to this section of the file
+* In the package.json file, find the 'dependencies' section, and add the modules that your app uses to this section of the file.
-* After all dependencies have been added, run 'npm install' to install these modules to your app
+* After all dependencies have been added, navigate to the root directory of your app and run 'npm install'.
 * This is the technique used in the example app.
 Take a look at the package.json file there for reference.

 Method 2: